 Finally, we are asked to Select Holes, if any.
 We can skip this by using the spacebar again.

 Plex-Earth will now create a Mesh Object, using our contours, as shown below.

 Creating surface models is very important in landscape and city modeling and for various other visualization purposes and design applications.
 With Plex-Earth you can have the best of two worlds.
-You can combine the measurements of local surveys or data obtained from other applications and use them to create Terrain Meshes in your CAD software.
+You can combine the measurements of local surveys or data obtained from other applications and use them to create Terrain Meshes in AutoCAD.
 With small processing in these acquired contour lines, you can overcome any performance issues and boost your productivity.